maesfahani/OriNet/README.md

 Please do not hesitate to send me an e-mail if you had any questions regarding implementation, etc.

-The main accomplished works on IMU orientation estimation:
+The main accomplished works on IMU orientation estimation, and inertial odometry:

 [1] https://ieeexplore.ieee.org/document/8931590
 [2] https://ieeexplore.ieee.org/document/8693766